 Bespoke luxury tours put a fresh spin on Amman’s grand monuments and historical treasures.
 They are best experienced through the Jordan branch of Abercrombie & Kent, which can arrange private afternoon teas and cocktail receptions at the Citadel, the hilltop site of the ancient Temple of Hercules and the restored Umayyad Palace.
 Alternatively, soar above Amman’s 6,000-seat Roman theater and magnificent 20th-century mosques in a Jordanian air force helicopter.
 Other possible outings include: a private visit to the Royal Automobile Museum (keep an eye out for the rover used

-The Martian) or champagne breakfast at the Royal Stables, home to some of the most stunning Arabian horses in the world and overseen by HRH Princess Alia al Hussein.
+in The Martian) or champagne breakfast at the Royal Stables, home to some of the most stunning Arabian horses in the world and overseen by HRH Princess Alia al Hussein.
 In Jerash (“The Pompeii of the Middle East”), about an hour away, Roman chariot races are reenacted in the epic Hippodrome against the backdrop of Hadrian’s Arch and the Oval Plaza’s Ionic columns.

 This story was originally printed in issue 30 of Experience magazine published May, 2018.